vation-ca/protos/RFI_Answer.md

 will better inform Canada’s procurement strategies for public engagement.
 You may choose to only answer certain questions.
 Please structure your submission so that it is clear which question(s) you are responding to.`

 ##9.1 Would you be interested in responding to a Request for Standing Offer that includes a variety of
 services related to public engagement?

 ##9.2 The current Standing Offers for Stakeholder and Citizen Engagement and Consultation Services are
 not applicable to consultations in Comprehensive Land Claims Agreement Areas.
 Canada is committed to achieving reconciliation with Indigenous peoples through a renewed, nation-tonation, government-to-government, and Inuit-Crown relationship based on recognition of rights, respect, co-operation.
 Are there ways in which procurement strategies could support Canada in engaging with Indigenous peoples?

 ##9.3 Please tell us about your particular expertise or services in public engagement.
 Consider the
 following questions:
- What types of expertise or services related to public engagement do you offer?
+*What types of expertise or services related to public engagement do you offer?
- What is the problem that your methods address?
+*What is the problem that your methods address?
 In what context do your proposed method(s) work best?
- How do you set goals and plan, determine appropriate methods, and /or measure success?
+*How do you set goals and plan, determine appropriate methods, and /or measure success?
-Solicitation Number AMD Buyer ID
-EN578-181138/A CY 016
-4 of 4

 ##9.4 Do you face challenges meeting any specifications or standards required by Canada, such as:

 a.
 The Standard on Web Accessibility, the Standard on Web Usability and the Standard on Web Interoperability.
 b.
 Policy on Communications and Federal Identity https://www.tbs-sct.gc.ca/pol/doceng.aspx?id=30683